vlad-blana/repro-foundry-rs-7131/README.md

 It can only run in fork mode

-The anvil `--no-storage-caching` option expects --fork-url too.
+The anvil `--no-storage-caching` option expects `--fork-url` option too.

 #### Run